ionic-team/ionic-starter-super/README.md

 The `Api` provider is a simple CRUD frontend to an API.
 Simply put the root of your API url in the Api class and call get/post/put/patch/delete

+## PWA Support

+Information regarging using this template and your Ionic project as a Progressive Web App can be found at [http://blog.ionic.io/announcing-pwa-support-in-ionic-2/] (http://blog.ionic.io/announcing-pwa-support-in-ionic-2/).

 ## i18n

 Ionic Super Starter comes with internationalization (i18n) out of the box with [ng2-translate](https://github.com/ocombe/ng2-translate).
 This makes it easy to change the text used in the app by modifying only one file.